Share these talks and lectures with your colleagues

 0:14

-Today's lecture is
+Today's lecture is intended

-a brief overview of
+to give you a brief overview of

-licensed bacterial vaccines,
+licensed bacterial vaccines and

-and some examples of bacterial
+some examples of bacterial

 vaccines in development,

-to discuss key principles
+to discuss key principles of

-of bacterial vaccine design
+bacterial vaccine

-and development, to share with you
+to share with you

-some insights in the R&D efforts
+some insights in

-And I will be using three examples.
+and I will be using

-The examples I have chosen are
+The examples I've chosen

-programs that my colleagues
+are programs that

-and I are working on at Pfizer.
+working on at Pfizer,

-So they are real life examples
+so they are real-life examples

-of bacterial vaccine development.
+of bacterial vaccine

-Specifically, we will touch
+Specifically, we will

-on vaccines in development
+touch on vaccines

 toxin-mediated diseases.